stc/ofxSodaLib/README.md

 ## Folder Structure

 The *lib* folder has everything that is related to the audio engine, it is a collection of [Pure Data](https://puredata.info/) patches. *main.pd* is called & opened upon every initialization.
 This patch handles the messages and synthesis parameters of the process.
 There are a few basic blocks that are generating and manipulating sounds based on the messages sent to them.
-The *lib* folder must be placed into your project's data folder.

 ## Functions